Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 that property takes precedence over this option.
 Note that this option does not work in `native` mode currently; `native` mode will always override this option to `batch`.
+* (optional) `restrict_default_bind_mounts` will restrict the mapped host directories into the container.
+If this property is set to `true`, only the `$AZ_BATCH_TASK_DIR` is mapped from the host into the container.
+This is useful when it is necessary to restrict the scope of the Azure Batch directory hierarchy is exposed to the container and in particular when in used in combination with isolation models such as Hyper-V or Kata containers.
+Note that if shared file systems or other mounts are placed in the `$AZ_BATCH_NODE_SHARED_DIR` then enabling this option may prevent tasks from accessing required data and working correctly.
+This option has no effect on native container pools.
+The default is `false`.
 * (optional) `federation_constraints` defines properties to apply to the job and all tasks (i.e., the task group) when submitting the job to a federation.
 Please see the [federation guide](68-batch-shipyard-federation.md) for more